Abhishekpathania01/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The output from the az sql mi list command is displayed in the Cloud Shell, and the fullyQualifiedDomainName property and value are highlighted.](media/cloud-shell-az-sql-mi-list-output.png "Azure Cloud Shell")

 7. Next, you will enter a second command to retrieve the public IP address of the SqlSerer2008 VM, which you will use to connect to the database on that server.
-Enter the following PowerShell command, **replacing xxxxxx** with your unique identity:
+Enter the following PowerShell command, **replacing xxxxx** with your unique identity number:

     ```powershell
     az vm list-ip-addresses -g ODL-hands-on-lab-xxxxx -n SqlServer2008